Clang is a C/C++ compiler that generates LLVM IR and utilizes LLVM to

 SelectionDAGISel::Select.
 Select replaces most

-generic SDNodes with MachineSDNodes (derivied
+generic SDNodes with MachineSDNodes (derived

 class of SDNode with negative NodeType), which